MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 # Billing for PlayFab Party

 > [!IMPORTANT]
 > This feature is currently in **Private Preview**.
 >
-> It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
+> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> Access to this feature is restricted to select titles.
-If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
+> Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
+Interoperable SDKs for iOS and Android will be available later in 2019.
+If you are interested in this feature, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

-Most PlayFab services - such as PlayStream or Matchmaking - are included with every paid PlayFab tier as part of our core offering.
-However, PlayFab Party is billed on a *consumption* basis.
+Most PlayFab services, such as PlayStream or Matchmaking, are included with every paid PlayFab tier as part of our core offering.
+However, PlayFab Party is billed on a consumption basis.
 This document describes the billing plan for Party.

 ## What comes with your basic PlayFab Core Services package?